andre-maree/Microflow/README.md

 This is the core of the workflow engine.

 #### MicroflowStart
-This contains 3 functions responsible starting project execution.
+This contains 3 functions responsible starting workflow execution.
-  * "Microflow_InsertOrUpdateProject" : Must be called first after project creation or modification before "Microflow_HttpStart" can be called.
-This will persist the needed project meta data that is needed for the project to run.
+  * "UpsertWorkflow" : Must be called first after workflow creation or modification before "Microflow_HttpStart" can be called.
+This will persist the needed workflow meta data that is needed for the workflow to run.
 When running multiple concurrent instances, it is not needed to call this every time when a new instance starts to run.
-  * "Microflow_HttpStart" : This will start the run of a project by calling "Start".
+  * "Microflow_HttpStart" : This will start the run of a workflow by calling "Start".
-  * "Start" : This starts the project run by getting a list of top level steps and then calls "ExecuteStep" for each top level step.
+  * "Start" : This starts the workflow run by getting a list of top level steps and then calls "ExecuteStep" for each top level step.

 #### FlowControl
 This contains 4 classes responsible for workflow execution.